sowousmane/Projets-Perso/README.md

 # cvProject
-In this project where i use HTML/CSS, Javascript, Bootstrap, Node.js, Vue.js, MongoDb and.......... for doing this. you can see that I did'nt do so many thing because i was in a hurry but i'm going to update this project slowly.
+In this project where I use HTML/CSS, Javascript, Bootstrap, Node.js, Vue.js, MongoDb and.......... for doing this. you can see that I didn't do so many things because I was in a hurry but I'm going to update this project slowly.